-9.42 Initiating a CP.
-CPs are initiated during the Campaign Plan/ Victory segment of the Administrative Phase (see the SoP) using the following procedure:
+9.42 Initiating a CP

+CPs are initiated during the Campaign Plan/Victory Step of the Administrative Phase (see the SoP) using the following procedure:

 - Decide on a CP.
 Some CPs may be precluded due to circumstances, or require prerequisites. - Assign OPs to the CP from the pool of Unassigned OPs available.
 (On average, assign a point per Turn that the CP is estimated to required for fulfilment, with a spare or two for contingencies).
-CPs are always associated with Sides, so the OPs used will belong to the same Side.
+CPs are always associated with Sides, so the OPs used will belong to the same Side. - The CP is now In Progress.